mui/material-ui/docs/src/pages/system/basics/basics.md

 # Material-UI System

-<p class="description">Utility-first style functions for rapidly building custom design systems.</p>
+<p class="description">Utility style functions for rapidly building custom design systems.</p>

 Material-UI comes with dozens or **ready-to-use** components in the core.
 These components are an incredible starting point but when it comes to make your site stand out with a custom design, they can be challenging to customize.
 Introducing the system: